asdf-format/asdf-standard/docs/source/tree.rst

 <http://yaml.org/spec/1.1/>`__.

-Since these core data structures on their own are so flexible, the ASDF standard includes a number of schema that define the structure of higher-level content.
+Since these core data structures on their own are so flexible, the ASDF core schemas includes a number of schema that define the structure of higher-level content.
 For instance, there is a schema that defines how :ref:`n-dimensional array data <core/ndarray-1.1.0>` should be described.
-These schema are written in a language called :ref:`yaml-schema` which is just a thin extension of `JSON Schema, Draft 4 <https://json-schema.org/draft-04/schema>`__.  `asdf-schemas` contains an overview of how schemas are defined and used by ASDF. :ref:`schema` describes in detail all of the schemas provided by the ASDF Standard.
+These schema are written in a language called :ref:`yaml-schema` which is just a thin extension of `JSON Schema, Draft 4 <https://json-schema.org/draft-04/schema>`__.  `asdf-schemas` contains an overview of how schemas are defined and used by ASDF. :ref:`schema` describes in detail all of the schemas provided by the ASDF core schemas.

 .. _yaml_subset: